KhronosGroup/glslang/README-spirv-remap.txt

 Perform ID remapping on all shaders in "*.spv", writing new files with the same basenames to /tmp/out_dir.

-  spirv-remap --map all --input *.spv --output /tmp/out_dir
+  spirv-remap -v --map all --input *.spv --output /tmp/out_dir

 2. Perform all possible size reductions

-  spirv-remap-linux-64 --do-everything --input *.spv --output /tmp/out_dir
+  spirv-remap-linux-64 -v --do-everything --input *.spv --output /tmp/out_dir

 Note that --do-everything is a synonym for: